Fco-Quiroga/gym-kheperaposition/README.md

 ### Reward:

     	reward = -(d**2)
-If the khepera reaches the target point, the reward = 300-steps      (the number of steps of the current episode).
+Additionally, if the khepera reaches the target point, the reward = 300-steps      (the number of steps of the current episode).

 ### Episode Termination: